RedHatRanger/RHCE9Vagrant/Exam-Questions/README.md

   - `proxy` and `webservers` belong to group named `public`

 - Create a config file at `/home/automation/plays/ansible.cfg` with following requirements:
-  - priviledged escalation is disabled by default
+  - privileged escalation is disabled by default
   - ansible should manage 8 hosts at a single time
   - use previously defined inventory file by default
   - uses `/var/log/ansible/execution.log` to save information related to playbook execution